-The Teesta river dispute makes headlines every time there is a bilateral talk between India and Bangladesh.
-The dispute is regarding water sharing of River Teesta.
-Bangladesh wants a higher share than it gets now.
+The Teesta River dispute makes headlines every time there is a bilateral talk between India and Bangladesh.
+The dispute is regarding the water sharing of River Teesta.
+Bangladesh wants a higher share than it has now.
 Currently, its share is lower than that of India’s.
+This article gives a broad insight into the river water sharing dispute, a timeline of various commissions formed, proposed alternative solutions, etc.

-Teesta River – States it pass through
+Teesta River – States it passes through

-- It is the fourth largest transboundary river shared between India and Bangladesh after Ganges, Brahmaputra, and Meghna river systems.
+- It is the fourth largest transboundary river shared between India and Bangladesh after the Ganges, Brahmaputra, and Meghna river systems.

-- Total catchment area: 1.75 million Sq. km
+- Total catchment area: 1.75 million sq. km

 Total length |